Vichy France: Collaborationnistes

 Stanley Hoffmann in 1974 and then other historians such as Robert Paxton and Jean-Pierre Azéma have used the term collaborationnistes to refer to fascists and Nazi sympathisers who, for ideological reasons, wished a reinforced collaboration with Hitler's Germany.
-Examples are the Parti Populaire Français (PPF) leader Jacques Doriot, the writer Robert Brasillach or Marcel Déat.
+Examples are the French Popular Party (PPF) leader Jacques Doriot, the writer Robert Brasillach or Marcel Déat.
 A principal motivation and ideological foundation among collaborationnistes was anti-communism.

 Collaborationnisme (collaborationism) should be distinguished from collaboration.
-Collaborationism refers to those, primarily from the fascist right, who embraced the goal of a German victory as their own, whereas collaboration refers to those of the French who for whatever reason collaborated with the Germans.
+Collaborationnisme refers to those, primarily from the fascist right, who embraced the goal of a German victory as their own, whereas collaboration refers to those of the French who for whatever reason collaborated with the Germans.
 Organizations such as La Cagoule opposed the Third Republic, particularly while the left-wing Popular Front was in power.

-Collaborationists may have influenced the Vichy government's policies, but ultra-collaborationists never comprised the majority of the government before 1944.
+Collaborationnistes may have influenced the Vichy government's policies, but ultra-collaborationnistes never comprised the majority of the government before 1944.

-To enforce the régime's will, some paramilitary organizations were created.
-One example was the Légion Française des Combattants (LFC) (French Legion of Fighters), including at first only former combatants but quickly adding Amis de la Légion and cadets of the Légion, who had never seen battle but supported Pétain's régime.
-The name was then quickly changed to Légion Française des Combattants et des volontaires de la Révolution Nationale (French Legion of Fighters and Volunteers of the National Revolution).
-Joseph Darnand created a Service d'Ordre Légionnaire (SOL), which consisted mostly of French supporters of the Nazis and was fully approved by Pétain.
+To enforce the regime's will, some paramilitary organizations were created.
+One example was the French Legion of Veterans, including at first only former combatants but quickly adding Amis de la légion and cadets of the Légion, who had never seen battle but supported Pétain's regime.
+The name was then quickly changed to Légion française des combattants et des volontaires de la Révolution nationale (French Legion of Fighters and Volunteers of the National Revolution).
+Joseph Darnand created a Service d'ordre légionnaire (SOL), which consisted mostly of French supporters of the Nazis and was fully approved by Pétain.